je-l/turbothrift/README.md

 The client and server are now running.
 Open client at http://localhost:8080

+The Graphql playground is visible at http://localhost:4000/

 ### Email cronjob

+The service runs periodic email cronjob which sends notifications for new list items.

-Run unit tests for web scraping service and email jobs:
+Run unit tests for the web scraper.

 `docker-compose -f docker-compose.scrape.yaml build && docker-compose -f docker-compose.scrape.yaml run --rm scrape npm test`

-Run the job manually:
+Run the web scraping job manually and send emails for new items:

 `docker-compose -f docker-compose.scrape.yaml build && docker-compose -f docker-compose.scrape.yaml run --rm scrape`